adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #31 On the last week of the 7th-Class.
 Will wrap up this weekend.

-#32 On the last (5th week) wrapping up the last examp to finish the 7-th class
+#32 On the last (5th week) wrapping up the last examp to finish the 7-th class.

+#33 Completed!
+Now on the 8th and final class.
+There are 4-weeks in this class.
+Going to wrap up ASAP.